Interior design is a collaborative discipline and our resources extend and support a myriad of opportunities.

 Students are required to do a 6 month professional coop work experience during their junior year.
 Students are employed at a range of small and large firms, in Philadelphia and further afield.

-Throughout their senior year, students develop an independent interior design project from research and programming through to complete design development.
+Senior project is a three quarter capstone taken in the senior year of the Bachelor of Science in Interior Design Program.
+Throughout the course of a year, students develop an independent interior design project from research, precedent studies, and programming through to complete design development.
 This experience allows the student to explore a unique area of interest and acquire the specific knowledge associated with that area of interest.
-Students work with a faculty adviser to develop a design that addresses the issues identified through the research, utilizing all of their accumulated design and planning skills.
+The development of a project binder that includes the study of literature, case/precedent studies, program definition, analysis and site selection study comprises the first part of the projects.
+Students then work with a faculty advisor to develop a design solution that addresses the issues identified through the research and continue on to develop three-dimensional interior spaces, utilizing all of their accumulated design and planning skills.

 Few experiences are more influential in the development of the aspiring designer than studying abroad.
 For many years, the faculty of the Department of Architecture, Design & Urbanism have developed study tours that are affordable, extensive and intensive.
 We don’t just visit sites, we study them in depth to discover exactly what makes a successful design.
 The trips generally last about two weeks and are usually scheduled for early September between the summer and fall terms.
 The destinations are chosen for the richness of their architecture, interior and urban designs, both historic and modern.
 Past tours have included: Korea and Japan with stops in Seoul, Kyoto and Tokyo; Florence, Italy; Rome, Italy; Barcelona & Valencia, Spain; Amsterdam & Rotterdam in the Netherlands; and Berlin, Germany.
 Our study tours are not vacations but life-changing experiences—you will work hard but the rewards will be immeasurable!